mssfoobar/docs/docs/90_wfe/Designer Suite/form_designer.md

 # Form Designer

-Web application to design and configure forms which can be used inside workflow designer.
+Form Designer is a web application to design and configure forms which can be used inside workflow designer.

 Technology Used
 - Form-js